adarsh382000/Titanic_Kaggle_MachineLearning/README.md

 7. MultiLayer Perceptron Classifier
 8. Gaussian Naive Bayes Classifier

+All Models are Hyperparameter tuned using Optuna Library

 The final evalutation model of stack is Logistic Regression.

 Basic Feature Engineering

-Gives Cross-Validation Score of 83% on training set, 80% on validation set and 77.8% on test set.
+Gives Cross-Validation Score of 83% on training set, 82.5% on validation set and 80.5% on test set.